thipages/dry-html/README.md

 ```

 ## Tests
-See the `test/index.html` file to understand the technical scope
+See `test/index.html` to get the full technical scope